AI4Bharat/indicnlp.ai4bharat.org/content/pages/indic-glue.md

 To thoroughly evaluate language models on Indian languages, we need a robust NLU benchmark consisting of a wide variety of tasks and covering all the Indian languages.
 IndicGLUE is a natural language understanding benchmark that we propose.
 It consists of 6 tasks which we describe in the next section.

-In addition, we also compile a list of additional evaluations which comprises of challenging public tasks, but cover only some of the Indian languages.
+In addition, we also compile a list of additional evaluations which comprises of tasks based on publicly-available datasets.

 #### Downloads